GLOBAL MARKETS-Asia shares rise on Fed, China policy speculation

 China's money rates opened sharply lower on the reports, which fuelled market hopes Beijing was ready to add more stimulus given recent weakness in housing, imports and industrial output.

 Bond investors were more guarded and yields on two-year Treasury debt dipped a slim 2 basis points to 0.54 percent.
-The benchmark 10-year Treasury note was barely moved at 2.587 percent.
+The benchmark 10-year Treasury note was little moved at 2.59 percent.

-Currencies were briefly ruffled with the U.S. dollar losing a little of its recent gains.
-The dollar index eased back to 84.124, from a 84.372 top on Tuesday.
+Currencies were ruffled with the U.S. dollar losing a little of its recent gains.
+The dollar index eased back to 84.112, from a 84.372 top on Tuesday.

 Sterling continued to be shoved around as opinion polls showed the vote on Scottish independence was too close to call.